68 Meanings

 But I just handed

-My pinball crown to him
+My pin ball crown to him

-Even on my favorite table
+Even my usual table

 He can beat my best